 A study by Yassin et al., published in Clinical and Experimental Rheumatology in January 2019, studied the effect of weed on low-back pain related to fibromyalgia.
 There were 31 volunteers in the observational cross-over study.
 The researchers began by giving patients three months of standardized analgesic therapy.
 This included drugs such as oxycodone and naloxone hydrochloride.

 Next, patients were allowed to opt for six months of marijuana treatment.
 Overall, the addition of MMJ provided a significant improvement in the pain experienced by the patients.

 Final Thoughts on CBD & Fibromyalgia

 And lastly, it is normal for CBD users with fibromyalgia to experience a huge reduction in pain and fatigue within 24 hours.
-It usually takes effect within three doses, although depending on the strength of the CBD oil you use, and the severity of your conditions, the efficacy of the oil may be impacted.
+It usually takes effect within three doses, although the strength of the CBD oil you use, and the severity of your conditions will impact the efficacy of the oil.
 If you want a safe, reliable and effective way to tackle your fibromyalgia symptoms, toss your painkillers in the bin and embrace CBD.

 - Full-spectrum Hemp extract

 - Price Range ($48.00 – $390.00)